Virola self-hosted server running as a daemon on Arch Linux

 sudo systemctl start virola-server

-You may not have access to the /home/virola
+You may not have access to the /home/virola directory, but you can still view its

-contents using the command sudo ls /home/virola
+contents using the command sudo ls /home/virola, and access

 files inside the directory.
 For example, the command